Generics page

 Overview

-In this part, we will:
+In this section, you will:

-- Create a TreeNode recursive generic class
+- Create recursive generics.

 Generics are a way of writing abstract code that allows the determination of types to be handled when the code is used.
 Generics let us reuse code for different types and improve maintainability.
-Lets see how with a small example.
+Let’s see how with a small example.

 Consider a function that wraps a value in an object: